Here are some tile flooring FAQs. If you have additional questions, please feel free to ask using the contact form and your question will be answered.

+This is one of the popular tile flooring FAQs.
 Porcelain tile is harder than ceramic and offers greater design flexibility.
 Although both are made from clay and other naturally occurring materials fired in a kiln, the clay used to make porcelain tile is more refined and purified.
 As a result porcelain tile is more expensive than ceramic.

 What maintenance should I do on tile floors?

 Basic maintenance involves regular sweeping and mopping.
 When mopping, you can use a mild detergent designed for tile floors.
 Avoid any chemicals that have bleach, ammonia, or wax.
 Place mats or rugs in high traffic areas.
 Put felt bottoms on chairs or any other furniture that moves regularly to avoid scratches and scuffs.

 Ceramic tiles are designed to last a very long time.
 According to the Study of Life Expectancy of Home Components, which was prepared in 2007 by the National Association of Home Builders (NAHB), the average life expectancy of a ceramic tile floor is 75 to 100 years, while natural stone such as marble and granite can last more than 100 years.

 What can I do if a floor tile is broken?